 This course is designed to provide the student with a meaningful experience in the field of music education.
 The student should be able to assess his/her learned skills and potential for success in teaching.
-Prerequisite: EDU 100 Introduction to Education or MUSE 150 Introduction to Music Education and admission to the education division.
+Prerequisite: MUSE 150 Introduction to Music Education and admission to the Education Division.
 Offered May Term.